Megat Burhainuddin: Appointments

-Megat Burhainuddin is a council member of the Malaysian Medical Council.
+Megat Burhainuddin was a council member of the Malaysian Medical Council.
 As a council member, he has presided over a number of Preliminary Investigation Committees, including the probe into the possible misconduct on the post-mortem conducted on A. Kugan, a detainee who died in 2009 whilst in police custody.

-He is also a Fellow of the Academy of Medicine Malaysia.
+He was also a Fellow of the Academy of Medicine Malaysia.